-The prices are way cheaper than what you find on the internet and really worthy, they really drop the price of your travel.
+The prices are way cheaper than what you find on the internet and really worth it, they really drop the price of your travel.
 The discounts are available in any city but Lima, Cusco and La Paz.

 Besides that you also get the chance to stop at unique spots and take some free tours during the bus trips that are really out of the tourist route, with that, you get to visit new places that you probably never heard of, or get the chance to see things you never thought of seeing.

-Which was my case when we got to see the Nazca lines, this was a complete bonus for me!
+This was my case when we got to see the Nazca Lines, this was a complete bonus for me!

 I know it perhaps sounds so commercial to hear only good things and no bad things, but I really didn’t have any issue at all with this company.

 Everything worked so well that my mom and I got amazed.
 As a truly Latin American, I can say that I was really expecting anything from them.